 MBA Salary Bump

 Although the economy is doing well in terms of job openings, wages are still growing slowly, according to the Pew Research Center.
-However, BLS data consistently show that "the more you learn, the more you earn."
+However, U.S. Bureau of Labor Statistics data consistently show that "the more you learn, the more you earn."

 In fact, among master's degrees awarded during the 2014–15 academic year, the "highest-paid graduates earned master’s degrees in fields such as business," as reported by the American Enterprise Institute.

 An advanced degree such as an MBA can pay off financially as well as professionally.